How do I apply?

 I am applying to an MPH, what is the statistics requirement?

-Can I apply to more than one degree specialization in Public Health Sciences?
+Can I apply to more than one field of study within a degree program?

-No. Please review the program descriptions carefully and/or consult the appropriate Program Leader for advice before you make your final decision.
+No. Please review the program descriptions carefully and/or consult the appropriate Program Director for advice before you make your final decision.

-Can I transfer my application from one Program or Field to another?
+Can I transfer my application from one degree program or field of study to another?

 Do I need a supervisor before I can apply for a PhD?